tomtitchener/RealSimpleMusic/README.md

   - combination of unit and bpm should not exceed tick resolution, or maybe not come within 10x tick resolution.

-* Add fractional dynamics controlst to swell up and down on a single note.
+* Add fractional dynamics controls to swell up and down on a single note.

 * Allocate durations and values continuous controls to